replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 _**Important**_: kURL does not support Longhorn.
 If you are currently using Longhorn, you must migrate data from Longhorn to either OpenEBS or Rook.

+> Migrations from Longhorn to OpenEBS or Rook are available in kURL versions greater or equal to [v2023.02.16-0](https://github.com/replicatedhq/kurl/tree/v2023.02.16-0).

 This table describes the CSI add-on migration paths that kURL supports:

 | From      | To        | Notes                                                                                                                                                                                                                  |